jclemans/jclemans.github.io/_posts/2018-02-16-so-you-want-to-buy-bitcoin.md

 ### Where to Buy Bitcoin

+First, if you are wondering why would anyone want to buy bitcoin.
+Go back and read my previous post - [The Why of Bitcoin](https://jclemans.github.io/2018/01/31/the-why-of-bitcoin/).

 If you are in the U.S. one of the easiest places to buy Bitcoin, Bitcoin Cash, Ethereum, or Litecoin is on Coinbase.
-These primary cryptocurrencies can then be used later if you develop an interest in other alt coins or ICOs (initial coin offerings).
+Coinbase is an exchange (like a brokerage) located in the U.S., and accounts there are FDIC insured like banks are.
+They have growing pains now and then, but are very reputable.
+The four cryptocurrencies they support can then be used later if you develop an interest in other cryptocurrencies or ICOs (initial coin offerings).
 Other popular exchanges include Binance, Bitstamp, Gemini, and Kraken.
 But if you are new to all this, Coinbase is likely your easiest entry point.
 If you decide to use Coinbase, use this [Coinbase invite link](https://www.coinbase.com/join/52b0baea9daf6e3c400000b8) and we will both get $10 of free bitcoin if you buy or sell $100 worth of any of their supported cryptocurrencies.

 ### Which Cryptocurrency Should I Buy?